jlianphoto/react-auto-dialog/README.md

 `{'name' : {
 	type : 'question',
 	msg : 'your question',
-	key : 'the key for match'
+	key : 'the key for matching'
 }}`